-NOTICE: For public health reasons, the in-person Wednesdays Small Claims Advisor appointments will be suspended for at least three weeks starting March 17, 2020.
+NOTICE: For public health reasons, the in-person Wednesdays Small Claims Advisor appointments have been suspended starting March 17, 2020 until further notice.

 We are offering 10-minute telephone appointments instead during this period.